Updated: Nov 20, 2021

 And if someone asks me, “are you okay?”, I answer honestly – no set response that everyone gets.
 I answer honestly, because if someone cares enough to ask, “how are you?”, then they should get an honest answer.

 There’s always professional help too.
-I didn’t study psychology for nothing.
-And my friends who are psychologists, clinical psychologists, health psychologists and psychiatrists come in handy!
+I didn’t study psychology and coaching for nothing.
+And my friends who are coaches, psychologists, clinical psychologists, health psychologists and psychiatrists come in handy!
 And lastly, if I can't stop thinking when I should be sleeping, I say the rosary.
 It puts me to sleep in no time!!
 It might not be your thing (and that's completely fine), but you never know ... it could be exactly what you need.

 Hopefully, this has helped!
 I'd love for you to share your tips too, so please feel free to post a comment.